by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 Meal and Rest Break Requirements in New York

-New York State break laws require that employers offer employees meal and breastfeeding breaks to employees who qualify.
+New York State break laws require that employers offer employees meal and breastfeeding breaks to qualifying employees.
 There are also certain scheduling provisions for certain industries.

 Meal Breaks